-6.8.3 CDEM Emergency Coordination Centre
+6.9.3 CDEM Emergency Coordination Centre

-The current primary Canterbury CDEM ECC location is provided to the Canterbury CDEM Group by Environment Canterbury.
+The primary Canterbury CDEM ECC location is the Precinct Emergency Operations

+Centre at the Justice and Emergency

+Services Precinct in Christchurch.

 The role of the ECC is to:

-- coordinate and/or support activated local EOCs - provide, where possible, logistical support when requested by a local EOC or agencies responding at a regional level - ensure major emergency response agencies are involved in the Canterbury CDEM Group response, that the major support agencies have representatives or liaison officers available in the ECC and that regional-level decision makers are involved and integrated into response planning and delivery - receive, assess and disseminate information about lifeline utility services through a Lifeline Coordinator within the ECC - report to and act as a conduit for information to and from central government and the National Controller via the NCMC
+- coordinate and/or support activated local EOCs - provide, where possible, logistical support when requested by a local EOC or agencies responding at a regional level - ensure major emergency response agencies are involved in the Canterbury CDEM Group response, that the major support agencies have representatives or liaison officers available in the ECC and that regional-level decision makers are involved and integrated into response planning and delivery - receive, assess and disseminate information about lifeline utility services through a Lifeline Utility Coordinator within the ECC - report to and act as a conduit for information to and from central government and the National Controller via the NEMA NCC

-- coordinate and manage international assistance assigned to the region during an emergency, and - develop and share with the NCMC, partner agencies and local EOCs: - consolidated action plans outlining the entire response within the area being managed or supported by the ECC, and - status and situation reports.
+- coordinate and manage international assistance assigned to the region during an emergency, and - develop and share with the NEMA NCC, partner agencies and local EOCs: - consolidated action plans outlining the entire response within the area being managed or supported by the ECC, and - status and situation reports.

-Although the ECC does not generally include direct operational command elements, it does require the involvement of and regular communication with regionallevel managers of organisations involved in or supporting emergency responses.
-This will also require emergency response organisations to identify the regional and local management personnel and elements that will be involved in the ECC and local EOCs, respectively.
+Although the ECC does not generally include direct operational command elements, it does require the involvement of and regular communication with regional-level managers of organisations involved in or supporting emergency responses.
+This will also require emergency response organisations to identify the regional and local management personnel and elements that will be involved in the coordination centres.

-The Canterbury CDEM Group Emergency Management Office will maintain a selfsufficient, mobile capability to activate an alternative ECC at a suitable location in the Christchurch area.
+The Group Emergency Management Office maintains a self-sufficient, mobile capability to activate the ECC at a suitable alternate location in the Christchurch area.
 This may be in conjunction with Environment Canterbury, Christchurch City Council or partner agencies.

 An ECC may be activated elsewhere in the region in support of local responses as and when the Group Controller determines such a need exists.

-Emergency Coordination Centre SOPs are developed and maintained for the ECC in close consultation with Canterbury CDEM emergency response partners.
+Emergency Coordination Centre SOPs are developed and maintained for the ECC in close consultation with partner agencies that will be involved with the ECC.
 This provides for the integration of senior staff and the effective and timely sharing of information between organisations.
-These SOPs will form part of the Canterbury CDEM Group arrangements.
+These SOPs form part of the Group Response arrangements.

 The ECC shall have sufficient suitably trained and experienced personnel to provide for 24/7 coverage.
 Environment Canterbury staff, augmented by members of partner organisations and CDEM volunteers, shall provide the core of these personnel.

-The ECC shall be available to other agencies during emergencies covered by legislation other than the CDEM Act.
-Examples of such emergencies are oil spills, major rural fire events and agricultural emergencies.
+The JESP EOC may be made available to other agencies during emergencies not covered by the CDEM Act.
+This will be dependent on existing agency use (a concurrent or planned event), and the level of multi-agency coordination needed with tenanted JESP agencies.

 The EOC shall have sufficient suitably trained and experienced personnel to provide 24/7 coverage